(Andye, Carri & Kai’s experience – narrated by Andye)

 Carina’s dancing… Bless her soul she did all sorts of awkward movements.
 We just laughed.
 She was fun and funny.
 We yelled for the encore and out came Curt’s kids and a few other sweet ones.
 They sang into the microphone just like the kids on the video…I tell you, that band…that band…it does not begin or end they are just an infinity of excitement on and offline LIVE at shows.
 They bring about so much excitement I have to literally go to a comfy spot of sunshine and serenity to complete these blog posts because the emotions of reliving those show and tour moments are hard to handle.
 I often have to sit down.

 The show came to a close and Jamie and Charlton waved goodbye.
 Jamie walked right over and handed me a drum stick and Carri took the other.
-I could have licked the thing and him too I was so excited and grateful.
-I’m still giddy every time I think about it.
+I’m still overwhelmed with gratitude every time I think about it.